 The GILENYA Medication Guide does not advise against taking non-live vaccines or boosters; however, they may not work as well when given during treatment with GILENYA.

-The National Multiple Sclerosis Society (NMSS) offers more information and guidance on COVID-19 and relapsing multiple sclerosis.
+The National Multiple Sclerosis Society (NMSS) offers more information and guidance on COVID-19 and RMS.
 Visit their website at nationalmssociety.org.

 For more information about COVID-19, visit the Centers for Disease Control and Prevention (CDC) website at CDC.gov and search: COVID-19 vaccines or COVID-19 vaccine boosters.